hunterfogg668/hunter_capstone/README.md

   #### Telling the Story

-Using a combination of heat maps, scatter plots, and overall maps in Tableau, I told a story that walks through the data leading to the conclusion of the analysis in Powerpoint.
+Using a combination of heat maps, scatter plots, and geographical maps in Tableau, I told a story that walks through the data leading to the conclusion of the analysis in Powerpoint.

+View the story at this link: https://public.tableau.com/views/GolfCourseLocationAnalysisbyHunterFogg/CapstoneStory?:language=en-US&:display_count=n&:origin=viz_share_link

 <a name="technologies"></a>
 ## Technologies